slaghuis/ROS2-VL53L1X/README.md

 Node can be improved by adding parameters for the i2c sensor address, distance mode and measurement timing budget.

 ## Installation
-Clone this repo into the rsc directory of your ROS2 workspace.
+Clone this repo into the src directory of your ROS2 workspace.
 See the [ros2 tutorial](https://docs.ros.org/en/foxy/Tutorials/Workspace/Creating-A-Workspace.html) on how to create a workspace.
 ```
 git clone https://github.com/slaghuis/ROS2-VL53L1X.git
 ```